 Where I Have Taught:

-I am currently an instructor of English at the British Columbia Institute of Technology (BCIT).
+I am currently an instructor of English at the British Columbia Institute of Technology (BCIT). in Vancouver, BC.

 My fascination with language first emerged when I was fourteen years old during a student exchange to France.
 I had studied French for three years and thus had a limited but basic grasp of the language.
 After about a week in France, when I was getting ready to go to bed one night, I suddenly noticed that my internal self-talk, that is, the thoughts we have in our mind, were in French!
 That self-talk was basic, almost child-like as my knowledge of French was very limited, but it was in French.
 I was fascinated by how this could be.
 I realized then that I had a great interest in languages and that I not only wanted to learn them but also had a keen desire to know more about how languages are taught and learned.